So you want to keep bees?

 The bad bit first!
 You should assume that you will be stung on occasions, more often than not as a result of bad handling!
 Reactions to stinging tends to reduce over time and it can be an annoyance rather than a real pain for most although occasionally, some people can develop severe allergic reactions.
 It is worth considering or checking whether yourself or anyone nearby is allergic to bee stings.
 Note that most colonies are well-behaved however occasionally a colony will become unpleasant.

 If food goes in, then something comes out and you will see small spots on your washing and car if the hives are nearby.
-One or two hives is usually OK but if you have lots of hives, then neighbours may complain, especially if they are the sort that wash and polish their car every Sunday!
+One or two hives is usually tolerated but if you have lots of hives, then neighbours may complain, especially if they are the sort that wash and polish their car every Sunday.
 And you can only give a jar of honey as an apology so many times!

 How many colonies

 It can be difficult keeping just one colony and you really need a second in case one colony becomes 'hopelessly' queenless - where it is unable to make a new queen.
 This might be, to give two examples, as a result of a failed queen mating - it DOES happen - or as a result of the beekeepers ill-advised intervention; yes that happens as well!
 Therefore it does make sense to keep a couple of colonies as a minimum.
-Coupled to that, you should assume that your bees WILL swarm – that is, try to increase - so you will also need spare equipment over and above your ‘base’ number of colonies you intend to keep and you will need to have this equipment in advance - the bees won't wait for you and the suppliers are often so busy in the swarming season that they cannot deliver overnight or they might run out of a critical part.
+Added to that, you should assume that your bees WILL swarm – that is, try to increase - so you will also need spare equipment over and above your ‘base’ number of colonies you intend to keep and you will need to have this equipment in advance - the bees won't wait for you and the suppliers are often so busy in the swarming season that they cannot deliver overnight or they might run out of a critical part.

 A bit of learnin'